Module 11, Part 1: Lab Day#

 This method prints the content of each seat of

-boat, one seat per line.When a seat is occupied by a member
+thisboat, one seat per line.When a seat is occupied by a member

-;Otherwise, when a seat is empty, this method must print:
+m, then this method must print the result ofm.description();Otherwise, when a seat is empty, this method must print:

 <Empty seat>